-I started practicing yoga eight years ago by accident.
-I thought I was going to a kickboxing class at a local gym but was quite surprised to learn that I had misread the schedule and found myself in a yoga class.
+I started practicing yoga eleven years ago by accident.
+I thought I was going to a kickboxing class at a local gym but was surprised to learn that I had misread the schedule and found myself in a yoga class.
 As all such serendipitous scenarios go, there was a greater purpose behind that first happenstance yoga class.
-I remember during the first class being able to feel the benefits in my body.
-I remember noticing my body for the first time in years and with each class, with each form, and with each breath, I could feel my body relaxing and changing.
-After a year of taking classes, I wanted to learn more about yoga and specifically why it was having such an effect on my mind and body.
+I remember being able to feel shifts in my body during the first class.
+I remember noticing my body for the first time in years.
+With each class, with each form, and with each breath, I could feel my body breathing and moving.
+After a year of taking classes, I wanted to learn more about yoga and specifically why it was having such an affect on my mind and body.
 So in 2013 I enrolled in a RYT 200 teacher training program with Shanti Yoga School.

-Right out of teacher training I was blessed with an opportunity to work with refugee women at a local resettlement agency.
-I learned so much from these initial yoga sessions but quickly noticed that the western yoga model wasn’t working for them.
-Therefore, I sought out resources about how to better adapt western yoga for the women.
+Right out of teacher training, I had the opportunity to work with refugee women at a local resettlement agency.
+I learned so much from these initial yoga sessions but quickly noticed that the western yoga model wasn’t working.
+So, I sought out resources about how to better adapt western yoga for the women that I was working with.
 I found my way to the Trauma Center Trauma Sensitive Yoga website where I was able to find others who were facilitating yoga with populations of trauma survivors.

 From there, I began to dive into trauma theory, attachment theory, and the neuroscience research behind the experiences of trauma survivors.
 In 2016 I attended a 20 hour Trauma Center Trauma Sensitive Yoga training with David Emerson of the Center for Trauma

-After completing the initial 20 hour training, I enrolled in the 300 hour TCTSY facilitator certification in 2017 and completed that certification in 2018.
+After completing the 20 hour training, I enrolled in the 300 hour TCTSY facilitator certification in 2017 and completed that certification with in 2018.
 I now work for The Center for Trauma and Embodiment as a Trauma Center Trauma Sensitive Yoga Facilitator (TCTSY-F).
-I am also a licensed 20 hour trainer working in Idaho, Nevada, Utah and Africa to bring TCTSY trainings to these areas of the world.
+I am also a licensed 20 hour trainer offering trainings in Arizona, Nevada, Utah and am apart of a cohort who offers trainings within African countries.